 You should ensure you also empty your recycle bin of deleted items daily.
-All documents must be transferred to University-maintained storage locations and systems at the earliest opportunity.
+All documents must be transferred to university-maintained storage locations and systems at the earliest opportunity.

-How do I manage paper records while working remotely?
+Managing paper records while working remotely

 Paper records should be stored securely while offsite.
 Any destruction should wait until a return to campus.
 If you find yourself in an extraordinary situation regarding paper records, you may contact the Records Manager at email@example.com for additional advice.

-Employees have the option of using the “Temporary Flat Rate Method” -- or the “Detailed Method," which requires employees to track allowable expenses based on defined use-criteria and the employer to provide a T2200 Short Form (T2200S).
+Employees have the option of using the “Temporary Flat Rate Method” or the “Detailed Method," which requires employees to track allowable expenses based on defined use-criteria and the employer to provide a T2200 Short Form (T2200S)

-No. You should consult with a tax advisor or accountant to assist you with determining your eligibility for claiming expense while working from home.
+Receiving this form does not mean you are eligible and should claim all expenses incurred while working from home.
+You should consult with a tax advisor or accountant to assist you with determining your eligibility for claiming expense while working from home.